Friends, what do you want more than anything?

 But if you are here today and you are aware of your sins, if you are longing for forgiveness but you’re worried that Jesus won’t hear you, if you are worried that you don’t have enough faith, or the right kind of faith, or something like that —

 Then I have good news for you: that longing for Jesus’ forgiveness is faith.
 And if you have faith, then Jesus has already seen it.
 He has already said, “Friend, your sins are forgiven!”
 So go home today praising God!
 And continue to join us.
 Continue to learn, along with the rest of us, what that forgiveness means for your life.

 Now, to those of us who have been Christians for a while, who are a little more mature in the faith: what does God have to say to us?

 Well, first: keep your priorities straight.
 Your faith in Jesus’ forgiveness is not based on miracles he does today; it is based on a miracle he performed two thousand years ago when he made a paralyzed man walk.
 Mature Christians do not demand that Jesus prove himself again and again by giving them every little thing they think they want.
 Remember, he has already performed the greatest possible miracle for you!
 To complain when he does not answer every prayer as you expect is like a boy who gets a brand new Mercedes from his Father, and then says, “thanks, dad, but I won’t really believe you love me unless you also give me a skateboard!”

 Second: never forget to preach Jesus’ sermon to one another: “Friend, your sins are forgiven.”
-This phrase is what sets our Christian faith apart from all other religions; this phrase is what ought to set our Christian community apart from all other religious communities.
-We are the forgiven ones! so we are called to be the forgiving ones.
+This phrase is what sets your Christian faith apart from all other religions; this phrase is what ought to set your Christian community apart from all other religious communities.
+You are the forgiven ones! so you are called to be the forgiving ones.